This article has links to products and services we love, which we may make commission from.

-Area 53 is a lively nighttime idea in NYC offering arcade games, laster tag, climbing walls, roller rinks, and paintballing.
+Area 53 is a lively nighttime idea in NYC, offering arcade games, laser tag, climbing walls, roller rinks, and paintballing.

 29. NYC Rooftop Bar Crawl

-You can’t talk about NYC nightlife and not mention a rooftop bar crawl.
+You can’t talk about NYC nightlife without mentioning a rooftop bar crawl.

 With over 25,000 nightlife establishments, it’s hard to narrow down which ones to go to, so instead, take a little bar crawl to see as many as you can.

 The Lower East Side has riveting nightlife and so many unique spots close together, making it an ideal neighborhood to hop from bar to bar while taking in the views from the rooftop, making it a great location for date night ideas in NYC.

 If visiting for winter, don’t miss the Moxy Times Square’s rooftop Magic Hour decor!

 Find out more in our guide to NYC at Christmas.